Stop Chasing Projects—Start Building Capital

 Daniel Buritica

-This is exactly why the exists.
-It’s not just tracking projects—it’s helping you
+This is exactly why the Next Portfolio Manager AI Assistant exists.
+It’s not just tracking projects—it’s helping you sort opportunities into the right portfolios

 Greg Galle

-It helps you see if you are overloaded in without enough to stabilize.
+It helps you see if you are overloaded in Renew without enough Optimize to stabilize.

 Greg Galle

-You are neglecting —letting low-impact efforts drain capital.
+You are neglecting Maximize opportunities—letting low-impact efforts drain capital.

 Greg Galle

-If your is aligned with where you want to expand market presence.
+If your Grow Portfolio is aligned with where you want to expand market presence.

 Daniel Buritica

-It gives you that perspective—so you’re balancing ambition, performance, and resource liberation intelligently.
+It gives you that Portfolio-at-a-Glance perspective—so you’re balancing ambition, performance, and resource liberation intelligently.

 Chapter 6